 What is an All-Mountain snowboard?

 An All Mountain snowboard is the most versatile type of snowboard.
 It is a jack-of-all-trades snowboard which is suited to all kinds of terrain and riding which you can find on a mountain.
 This might be anything from groomed trails to jumps and rails in the park, to deep powder.
 As a result All Mountain snowboard kind of tend to be not ideally suited to any one style of riding but at the same time won’t hold you back from dropping off the side of the trail on a powder, or sneaking in the odd park lap.

 What makes a good All-Mountain snowboard?

-Because you want an All Mountain snowboard to be good at everything it can’t be too suited to any one kind of riding, meaning it can’t have too many of any of the characteristics which make a board good for powder, or park or carving.
-These characteristics are shape, length, camber, stiffness:
+Because you want an All Mountain snowboard to be good at everything, it can’t be too suited to any one kind of riding, meaning it can’t have too many of any of the characteristics which make a board good for powder, park, or carving.
+These characteristics are shape, length, camber, and stiffness:

 There are so many different camber profiles available these days and there are more than one type that will suit an All Mountain snowboard , but as a general rule the board should have some section of normal camper along its length.
 A normal camber board has a concave shape so that the center of the board rises about 1cm off the ground when unweighted.
 This concave shape gives the board a lot of its pop and control when put on an edge.
 Then there are hybrid cambers which combine sections of rocker and camber.
 The only hybrid cambers that I would recommend are ones where there is normal camber under the bindings.
 This is the important part of the board where the power goes through, so this is where you want that camber shape.